Annabelle-Metcalfe/south-wales-pottery-club/README.md

 **Navigation**

 My initial plan was to create a dedicated classes page with further links to individual classes.
 However, after discussing this with my mentor it was decided at this stage to focus on a single class page.
 In the future, if I was to develop this site further I would revisit this plan, create dedicated class pages and add more detail to the class descriptions.
-I would also look again at creating an events page which would be periodically updated by the business.
+I would also look again at creating an events page which would be periodically updated by the business and add a booking system.
+Please note I used Balsamiq to create the first wireframe drafts and then moved over to Whimsical which is why the format is so different.

 **First draft site map**
 ![First draft site map](assets/images/first-draft-wireframes/site-map.png)